-12.2 Food Services The School is in compliance with all applicable federal, state and county laws, rules, and regulations related to food services including the handling, preparing, and serving of food. х Interview.
+12.2 Food Services The School is in compliance with all applicable federal, state and county laws, rules, and regulations related to food services including the handling, preparing, and serving of food. x Interview.
 12.3 Health Clearances Compliance with HRS §§302A-1154 to 302A-1163, and HAR Chapter 11-157, requiring documentation that each student has received immunizations against communicable diseases, is free from tuberculosis in a communicable form, and has received a physical examination. х Interview / record review.
 12.4 Student Health Appropriate first aid care is provided for ill and injued students.
 The School is in compliance with applicable laws, rules, regulations, and the Commission's guidance document related to safety and the provision of health related services, including but not limited to appropriate nursing services and the dispensing and storage of medications. х Interview 12.5 Reporting of Crime-Related Incidents The School has adopted policies and procedures as required by Section 12.5 of the Charter Contract. х х Website review and interview.
 12.6 Use of Tobacco Prohibited The School prohibits the use of tobacco and tobacco products at the School or at School functions. х х Website review and interview.
 Student Records and Data - Article XIII Annual Renewal Meets Does Not Meet Comments 13.1 Educational Data Interview.
-The School ensures all data is accurate and complete. х The School ensures all data is accurate and complete.
-13.2 Reporting of Data and School Information School has provided data required by Commission to meet its oversight and reporting obligations. х x Document submissions.
-13.2 Reporting of Data and School Information School has provided data required by Commission to meet its х Document submissions.
+The School ensures all data is accurate and complete. х microlew. x x Document submissions.
+The School ensures all data is accurate and complete.
+13.2 Reporting of Data and School Information School has provided data required by Commission to meet its x The School ensures all data is accurate and complete.
+13.2 Reporting of Data and School Information School has provided data required by Commission to meet its oversight and reporting obligations.
+13.4 Permitted Disclosures and Uses by Operators The School notifies operators, as defined in HRS §302A-499, with access to student data and information of the operators' statutory X X Meets Does Not Meet Document submissions.
+The School ensures all data is accurate and complete.
+13.2 Reporting of Data and School Information School has provided data required by Commission to meet its oversight and reporting obligations.
+13.4 Permitted Disclosures and Uses by Operators The School notifies operators, as defined in HRS §302A-499, with access to student data and information of the operators' statutory responsibilities and restrictions. x Meets Does Not Meet Document submissions.
 Interview.
+The School ensures all data is accurate and complete.
 13.2 Reporting of Data and School Information School has provided data required by Commission to meet its oversight and reporting obligations.
-13.4 Permitted Disclosures and Uses by Operators The School notifies operators, as defined in HRS §302A-499, with access to student data and information of the operators' statutory X Annual х Meets Does Not Meet 13.2 Reporting of Data and School Information School has provided data required by Commission to meet its oversight and reporting obligations.
-13.4 Permitted Disclosures and Uses by Operators The School notifies operators, as defined in HRS §302A-499, with access to student data and information of the operators' statutory responsibilities and restrictions. x Meets Does Not Meet Interview.
-13.2 Reporting of Data and School Information School has provided data required by Commission to meet its oversight and reporting obligations.
 13.4 Permitted Disclosures and Uses by Operators The School notifies operators, as defined in HRS §302A-499, with access to student data and information of the operators' statutory responsibilities and restrictions.
-School Facilities - Article XIV 14.1 Location Annual x x Renewal Meets Interview.
+School Facilities - Article XIV 14.1 Location Annual x x Renewal Meets Document submissions.
+Interview.
 Comments